updated: feb 2025

 despite this, a few things have long been drawing me away from the ecosystem.

-the first is plugins. by this, i mean that plugins have two deleterious effects for me. for one, they create maintenance overhead (if plugins aren’t updated they can be a formidable attack vector for bad actors) and secondly, they make me lazier. when using plugins it can be very tempting to slap together a smorgasbord of random stuff onto your site and this adds bloat and detracts from the very real need to understand how your site works. as someone looking to grow their web development skills (and those of programming at large), i felt this was holding me back.
+the first issue is that of plugins. by this, i mean that wordpress’ plugins have two deleterious effects for me. for one, they create maintenance overhead (if plugins aren’t updated they can be a formidable attack vector for bad actors) and secondly, they detract from an attention-to-detail based mindset. when using plugins it can be very tempting to keep adding plugins and ostensibly functionality but this can add bloat, affect performance, and introduce unknowns to the site. as someone looking to grow their web development skills (and those of programming at large), i felt this was holding me back.

-this isn’t the only reason, though. recently i’ve been saddened to see the companies that i worked for declaring war on one another (great fireship video on this, here). the result is a less stable ecosystem and uncertainty about what comes next for wordpress. this should serve as a stark reminder that it’s important to diversify your toolkit - you can never predict what the future will hold. as such, now feels like the right moment to try a new paradigm.
+this isn’t the only reason, though. recent turbulance withing the wordpress ecosystem serves as a stark reminder that it’s important to diversify your toolkit. you can never predict what the future will hold. as such, now feels like the right moment to try a new paradigm.

 finally, wordpress hosting can get expensive. if you’re not aiming to host a bunch of heavy media content in a CRM, there’s not much need (in my humble opinion) to run all of that overhead, which increases costs disproportionately to added utility. times are tough, and price-to-performance counts.